Greater Manchester: Manchesterthum

-Most of Greater Manchester lies within the ancient county boundaries of Lancashire; those areas south of the Mersey and Tame are historically in Cheshire.
-The Saddleworth area and a small part of Mossley are historically part of Yorkshire.
-The areas that were incorporated into Greater Manchester in 1974 previously formed parts of the administrative counties of Cheshire, Lancashire, the West Riding of Yorkshire and of eight independent county boroughs.
-By the early 1970s, this system of demarcation was described as "archaic" and "grossly inadequate to keep pace both with the impact of motor travel, and with the huge increases in local government responsibilities".

 The Manchester Evening Chronicle brought to the fore the issue of "regional unity" for the area in April 1935 under the headline "Greater Manchester – The Ratepayers' Salvation".
 It reported on the "increasing demands for the exploration of the possibilities of a greater merger of public services throughout Manchester and the surrounding municipalities".
 The issue was frequently discussed by civic leaders in the area at that time, particularly those from Manchester and Salford.
 The Mayor of Salford pledged his support to the idea, stating that he looked forward to the day when "there would be a merging of the essential services of Manchester, Salford, and the surrounding districts constituting Greater Manchester."
 Proposals were halted by the Second World War, though in the decade after it, the pace of proposals for local government reform for the area quickened.
 In 1947, Lancashire County Council proposed a three "ridings" system to meet the changing needs of the county of Lancashire, including those for Manchester and surrounding districts.
 Other proposals included the creation of a Manchester County Council, a directly elected regional body.
 In 1951, the census in the UK began reporting on South East Lancashire as a homogeneous conurbation.